 When do you open?

-The Blue Lotus Water Garden is a seasonal attraction and opens to the public on the 27th of December and closes in mid-late April.
+The Blue Lotus Water Garden is a seasonal attraction and opens to the public on the 26th of December and closes in mid-April.
 During the season we open 10am to 5pm every day INCLUDING public holidays and Easter.

 Do I need a ticket to enter the gardens?